 However, there’s nothing to say that a driver of a newly mapped and upgraded T25/T3 couldn’t achieve a higher daily MPG based on driving style, route, and attention to detail.

 - Remove excess weight when not needed.
 If you’re using the van as a daily driver as well as a family holiday van, then take out what’s not needed.
-Excess weight increases fuel consumption.
+Excess weight increases fuel consumption, which means you’ll be topping up more often than you’d like.

-- Regularly service and check all your campervan parts are up to date.
-A broken or older part will not work at best performance, which can affect the overall fuel economy.
+- Regularly service and check all your campervan parts are up-to-date.
+A broken or older part will not work at its best performance, which can affect the overall fuel economy.

 - Use the best tyres.
 While those large alloys may look great in photos, they could be negatively impacting your MPG.
 The correct wheel size for your campervan will help, thanks to rolling resistance.

-Being the specialist supplier of parts for all VWs, we can help you to find parts that will improve your fuel economy.
+Being the specialist supplier of parts and accessories for all VWs and a wide range of campervan conversions, we can help you find the parts you need to improve your fuel economy.
 Speak to one of our team today.